magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 believe in them, you will suffer.
 You’ll always be waiting for the right day, the right month, the right year, the angels and guardian deities … you’ll suffer that way.
-Look into your own actions and speech, into your own Doing good you inherit goodness, doing bad you inherit badness.
+Look into your own actions and speech, into your own kamma.
+Doing good you inherit goodness, doing bad you inherit badness.

 If you understand that good and bad, right and wrong all lie within you, then you won’t have to go looking for those things somewhere else.
 Just